-BigCode is an open scientific collaboration working on the responsible development of large language models for code, empowering the machine learning and open source communities through open governance.
+BigCode is an open scientific collaboration working on the responsible development and use of large language models for code (Code LLMs), empowering the machine learning and open source communities through open governance.

 BigCode invites AI researchers to work together on the development of state-of-the-art code LLMs, and collaborate on research topics such as:

 - Constructing a representative evaluation suite for code LLMs, covering a diverse set of tasks and programming languages